Brightspace/rules_csharp/docs/MultiTargetingDesign.md

 We output a provider per framwork listed in `target_frameworks`, but because of (2) above we need to output additional providers for other frameworks.
-These additional providers aid dependers by caching assembly resolution for the necessary target framework.
+These additional providers aid dependers by caching assembly resolution for the necessary target framework via `depset`s.

 This is done by the helper function `fill_in_missing_frameworks`.
-It figures out the "gaps" that can be "filled in" by frameworks we already have by using their build output but recalulating transitive dependencies.
+It works from most-compatible to least-compatible framework, "filling in" missing providers when there is a compatible replacement by reusing the compatible frameworks build output and recalculating the transitive dependencies.

 This design was chosen so that the computations could be based on `depset`s without coercing them to lists during analysis time, and so that the inputs